tharte/emacs-reveal/README.md

 # Evaluation results

-I'm aware that my presentation format deviates from university standards, which may create initial challenges.
+I'm aware that my presentation format deviates from university standards, which creates initial challenges.
 I believe to have good reasons for that format (see
 [that presentation for my interpretation of Just-in-Time Teaching (JiTT)](https://oer.gitlab.io/OS/Operating-Systems-JiTT.html) or [that paper in German](https://doi.org/10.21240/mpaed/34/2019.03.02.X)),